-Introduction
+Introduction:

 Acromegaly treatment has two major goals: to relieve local compression caused by pituitary adenoma and to normalize growth hormone (GH) hypersecretion and insulin-like growth factor 1 (IGF-1) levels.
 Surgery remains the method of choice for most patients, followed by radiotherapy and pharmacotherapy.
-Sufficient disease control by surgery alone is achieved in 79-91 % of microadenomas smaller than 10 mm, but only in 50 % of macroadenomas (Minniti et al. 2003).
+Sufficient disease control by surgery alone is achieved in 79-91% of microadenomas smaller than 10 mm, but only in 50% of macroadenomas (Minniti et al. 2003).

 Radiotherapy (mainly stereotactic radiosurgery using Leksell gamma knife) is widely used for treatment of residual disease after surgery, or as a first approach in the case of inoperable tumor.
-Stereotactic radiosurgery causes minimal side effects, preserves physiological functions of pituitary gland and accomplishes more rapid control of GH hypersecretion when compared to traditional fractionated radiotherapy (Landolt et al. 1998).
+Stereotactic radiosurgery causes minimal side effects, preserves physiological functions of pituitary gland and accomplishes faster control of GH hypersecretion when compared to traditional fractionated radiotherapy (Landolt et al. 1998).

-PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2008 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres Pituitary cells belong among relatively radioresistant cells, doses received by the tumor area during stereotactic radiosurgery session are usually in the range of 20-90 Gy.
+Pituitary cells belong among relatively radioresistant cells, doses received by tumor area during stereotactic radiosurgery session are usually in the range of 20-90 Gy.
 Effect of ionizing radiation resides mainly in the damage of nuclear DNA, of which the double-strand breaks (DSB) are the most lethal.
-ATM kinase is considered as primary regulator in response of the cell to DNA damage (Bakkenist and Kastan 2003).
+ATM kinase is considered as primary regulator in response of the cell to DNA damage (Bakkenist & Kastan 2003).
 Maintenance of genomic integrity is a major challenge for cells which are exposed to genotoxic stress.
 Eukaryotic cells have thus evolved cell cycle checkpoint mechanisms to detect DNA breaks, replication arrest or defects in mitotic spindle assembly.
 Acting both during normal cell growth and under perturbed conditions these checkpoint pathways trigger cell cycle arrest in G1/S, S, G2/M or M, providing additional time for repair or leading to apoptosis.
-In our previous work (Mareková et al. 2003) we proved that rat pituitary somatomammotroph adenoma cells GH3 react to irradiation by therapeutically used doses by cell cycle arrest and accumulation in the G2 phase of the cell cycle.
-Observed apoptosis was slight and started late after irradiation (10 days).
+In our previous work (Marekova et al. 2003) we proved that rat pituitary somatomammotroph adenoma cells GH3 react to irradiation by therapeutically used doses by cell cycle arrest and accumulation in G2 phase of the cell cycle.
+Observed apoptosis was slight and started late after the irradiation (10 days).
 This prolonged survival of somatomammotroph cells corresponds with prolonged secretion of growth hormone observed after radiotherapy in acromegalic patients.

-ATM kinase acts as upstream regulator in the signaling checkpoint cascade during G_1/S_2 , intra S and G2/M activated in response to DNA DSB.
-Apoptosis provoked by ionizing radiation is triggered mainly through p53 activation, increase of proapoptotic members of the bcl-2 family followed by release of cytochrome c from mitochondria, apoptosome assembly and finally by activation of caspases.
-It was recently found that massive activation of ATM is preceded by intensive rearrangements of chromatin surrounding DSB, including rapid phosphorylation of histone H2A.X on serine 139 (yH2A.X) (Fernandez-Capetillo et al. 2004, Takahashi and Ohnishi 2005).
-The phosphorylation occurs at a large distance from the site of the damage.
-Various proteins are then recruited to the sites of DSB (Takahashi and Ohnishi 2005, Fernandez-Capetillo et al. 2004), forming radiation-induced foci (IRIF).
-These proteins include 53BP1, presumably an adaptor molecule, facilitating formation of protein complexes such as Mre11/Rad50/Nbs1 complex (MRN), repair proteins of both principal processes (homologous recombination and non-homologous end joining), cell-cycle and apoptosis regulators, such as ATM, Chk1 and Chk2 (Bekker-Jensen et al. 2006).
-Human peripheral lymphocytes represent very radiosensitive cells (Vokurková et al. 2006).
+ATM kinase acts as upstream regulator in the signaling checkpoint cascade during G1/S, intra S and G2/M activated in response to DNA DSB.
+Apoptosis provoked by ionizing radiation is triggered mainly through p53 activation, increase of proapototic members of the bcl-2 family followed by release of cytochrome c from mitochondria, apoptosome assembly and finally by activation of caspases.
+It was recently found that massive activation of ATM is preceded by intensive rearrangements of chromatin surrounding DSB, including rapid phosphorylation of histone H2A.X on serine 139 (yH2A.X)(Fernandez-Capetillo et al. 2004, Takahashi & Ohnishi 2005).
+The phosphorylation occurs to a large distance from the site of the damage.
+Various proteins are then recruited to the sites of DSB)(Fernandez-Capetillo et al. 2004, Takahashi & Ohnishi 2005), forming radiation-induced foci (IRIF).
+These proteins include 53BP1, presumably an adaptor molecule, facilitating formation of protein complexes such as Mre11/Rad50/Nbs1 complex (MRN), repair proteins of both principal processes (homologous recombination and non homologous end joining), cell-cycle and apoptosis regulators, such as ATM, Chk1 and Chk2 (Bekker-Jensen et al. 2006).
+Human peripheral lymphocytes represent very radiosensitive cells.
 In these cells, after irradiation by small doses, DSB are quickly repaired, γ H2A.X and 53BP1 are located in the sites of DSB within minutes after irradiation and during 24 h DSB are either all repaired or apoptosis is induced.
 Persistence of IRIF can enhance mutations and causes genome instability.
 Nothing is known about these processes in pituitary cells.